 Opportunity for Leadership:

-Non-clinical roles often involve leadership positions where physicians can influence healthcare policy, implement changes in healthcare systems, and advocate for improvements in patient care.
+Non-clinical roles often involve leadership positions, where physicians can influence healthcare policy and implement changes in healthcare systems.
+Additionally, they can advocate for improvements in patient care, further shaping the future of healthcare delivery.

 Utilization of Medical Expertise: